schemaspy:schemaspy

 <lowQuality> Boolean - Generate lower-quality diagrams.
 Various installations of Graphviz (depending on OS and/or version) will default to generating either higher or lower quality images.
 That is, some might not have the "lower quality" libraries and others might not have the "higher quality" libraries.

-<noAds> Boolean - Deprecated.
-Don't generate ads in reports.
+<noAds> Boolean -

 <noHtml> Boolean - Only generate files needed for insertion/deletion of data (e.g. for scripts).